rubensgomes/kafka-learn-java/java/README.md

 - Java 11
 - Gradle
-- Kafka Cluster has been set up in Confluent Cloud
+- Kafka Cluster has been set up in a "default" environment in Confluent Cloud

 ## Kafka Cluster Set Up